Charles Henry O'Donoghue: Life

 He was born in Bedfordshire on 23 September 1885 the son of Charles Henry O'Donoghue.
-He studied zoology at the University of London.
+He studied zoology at University College London, receiving his degree from the University of London.

 From 1918 to 1927 he was Professor of Zoology at the University of Manitoba.
 From 1923 he additionally acted as Director of the Marine Biological Station at Nanaimo on Vancouver Island.
 He also helped to establish the Prince Rupert Island and Cultus Lake research stations.
 In 1928 he became a Reader in natural history at the University of Edinburgh.

 In 1928 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Hartley Ashworth, John Stephenson, Robert Stewart MacDougall and James Ritchie.
 He won the Society's Neill Prize for the period 1929/31.
 From 1933 to 1936 he was President of the Royal Physical Society of Edinburgh.

 In 1939 he moved to England as Professor of Zoology at Reading University, replacing Prof Francis Cole.
 In 1948 he was President of the Science Technologists Association.

 He taught in Winnipeg, Canada; and Edinburgh, Scotland.
 Most of the species he described were from the Pacific north-west of Canada.

 He died in Reading, Berkshire on 28 November 1961.